crs4/notredam/src/dam/kb/tinykb/doc/source/api.rst

 API documentation
 =================

+.. only:: html

    This chapter documents the TinyKB API.

    The main user-visible modules are:

 .. toctree::
    :maxdepth: 2